Zorba Delicacies Ltd UK Gender Pay Gap Report 2018

-Zorba Delicacies is a multi million pound manufacturer of dips, deli fillers and soups, based in Ebbw Vale, South Wales with over 450 employees, making us one of the largest employers in our local area.
+Zorba Delicacies is a multi million pound manufacturer of dips, deli fillers and soups, based in Ebbw Vale, South Wales with 450 employees, making us one of the largest manufacturing employers in Blaenau Gwent.
 We have a long history of diversity in our workforce and recognise that our employees are key to our success.
-We will continue to develop our staff at all levels in our business.
+We continue to develop our staff at all levels in our business.

-We welcome the introduction of gender pay gap reporting and are committed to being a part of the current change amongst businesses in the UK working towards closing the gap.
+We welcomed the introduction of gender pay gap reporting in 2017 and committed to driving change within our business to work towards closing the gap.

 We will continue to pay above the National Living Wage to all employees, regardless of gender and age.

 We have identified the following areas to focus on over the next 12 months to begin addressing our gender pay gap: